 Second Annual Conference of the Berkeley Comparative Anti-Discrimination Law Study Group

 132 Boalt Hall, 4:00-6:00 pm

-Sponsored by the European Union Center of Excellence, the Berkeley Anti-Discrimination Law Virtual Study Group, the Thelton E. Henderson Center for Social Justice, the Haas Institute for a Fair and Inclusive Society, and the Miller Institute for Global Challenges and Law
+Co-sponsored with the European Union Center of Excellence, the Berkeley Anti-Discrimination Law Virtual Study Group, the Thelton E. Henderson Center for Social Justice, the Haas Institute for a Fair and Inclusive Society

 This June the U.S. Supreme Court will issue the latest in a long line of decisions to determine the legitimacy of affirmative action.
 Many fear that it will end affirmative action admission programs for public colleges and universities, which are presently justified only as a means of promoting diversity in the academy.
 But diversity is not the only justification offered for affirmative action, either in the United States or in other parts of the world.
 U.S. law also permits affirmative action for remedial purposes (with limitations).
 In Brazil, it is justified as compensatory.
 In South Africa, it is permitted as long as it is not “unfair discrimination.”
 In India, it is permitted to correct historical discrimination.
 In Australia, it is permitted to promote substantive equality.
 In parts of Europe, it is used to correct imbalances and to promote equality (and to promote diversity).
 This panel, featuring six members of the Berkeley Comparative Anti-Discrimination Law Virtual Study Group – from the United States, Europe, and Australia – will discuss global affirmative action law.